skalarproduktraum/phd-thesis/chapters/rendering.md

 If a DAG cannot be formed from the given definition, `RenderConfigReader` will emit an exception.

-Render configs are switchable during runtime and will cause the renderer to destroy and recreate its rendering framebuffers.
-This mechanism is e.g. used to toggle stereo rendering during runtime.
+Render configs are switchable during runtime and switching will cause the renderer to destroy and recreate its rendering framebuffers — while all other loaded textures and resources are preserved.
+This mechanism is e.g. used to toggle stereo rendering during runtime, and can facilitate rapid prototyping.
+In addition, the renderer can watch used shader files actively for changes, try to compile them, and, if compilation and linking is successful, replace them on-the-fly.
+To toggle this behaviour, `Renderer.watchShaders()` can be called.

 \begin{fullwidth}
 \begin{lstlisting}[language=YAML, caption={Deferred Shading rendering pipeline definition, with forward shading for transparent geometry as separate step, HDR, and FXAA antialiasing as postprocessing steps.}, label=lst:DeferredShadingPipeline, multicols=2]